bcgsc/xmatchview/README.md

--m maximum mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b minimum length (bp) of similarity block to display -c scale (pixel to basepair scale, for displaying the image) -r basepair length leap to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -r=50)
+-m maximum mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b minimum length (bp) of similarity block to display -c scale (pixel to basepair scale, for displaying the image) -r leap length (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -r=50)
 -l label for the tree trunk (6 characters or less for best result) -a alpha value, from 0 (transparent) to 255 (solid, default) -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.